William-Cezar/William-Cezar.github.io/_posts/2024-07-17-setup-raspberry-pi.markdown

 * Enabling SSH is highly recommended, especially if you are not planning to use a direct monitor connection.
 5. Click on “Write” and wait for the process to complete.
 This will download the latest version of the OS and write it to your SD card.

 #### Step 3: Initial Setup

+##### **Once the OS is written to the card:**
+1. Remove the MicroSD card from your computer and insert it into your Raspberry Pi.
+2. Plug your Raspberry Pi into the power supply
+3. Connect your Raspberry Pi to your network via an Ethernet cable for a stable internet connection.
+4. Since you will be accessing the Raspberry Pi using SSH, ensure SSH is enabled as explained in Step 2.
+If SSH is not enabled, you will also need to connect a monitor, keyboard, and mouse to configure your Raspberry Pi.
+5. Connect the Raspberry Pi to the power source.
+It will boot automatically and should be ready for use shortly!

 [website]: https://www.raspberrypi.com/software/